This is my complete guide to accounting automation in 2022.

 Cash flow forecasts have typically been manually produced in an Excel spreadsheet by firms or an accounting department.

-Luckily, there are quite a few excellent options to automate your cash flow forecasts and provide more financial automation.
+Luckily, there are quite a few excellent options to automate your cash flow forecasts and provide more financial automation where you can:

 12) Accounting Advisory